Skip to content

 A volume target is the exact number of goods or services a salesperson, team, or organisation wants to sell in a certain amount of time.

-Unlike revenue goals, which focus on how much money was made from sales, volume goals determine how many items were sold.
+Unlike revenue goals, which focus on the amount of money made from sales, volume goals determine the number of items sold.

 You can set volume targets to be daily, weekly, monthly, quarterly, or yearly.